sotyou/lg-ultrafine-display-brightness-switcher/README.md

 As my case the results contain `Bus 003 Device 006: ID 043e:9a63 LG Electronics USA, Inc. LG UltraFine Display Controls`

-in `lguf` library change do the following modification:
+in `lguf` library do the following modification:
 ```
 // lguf.go